fireship-io/fireship.io/hugo/content/lessons/windows-10-for-web-dev/index.md

 ### Enable Windows-Subsystem-Linux (WSL)

-Open a terminal session or PowerShell with admin privileges.
+From the start menu, search for PowerShell and run it as an administrator.

-{{< figure src="img/win-terminal-admin.png" caption="Open the command prompt in Windows 10 as an administrator" >}}
+{{< figure src="img/win-terminal-admin.png" caption="Open PowerShell in Windows 10 as an administrator" >}}

 Run the command below.
 It will require a full reboot of your system.